bytecodealliance/component-docs/component-model/src/language-support/c.md

 which introduced the component model.

-While in the past building a P2 component required conversion from a P1 component, we can build a P2 component directly by using the `wasm32-wasip2-clang` binary that was installed by the WASI SDK.
+While in the past building a P2 component required conversion from a P1 component, we can now build a P2 component directly by using the `wasm32-wasip2-clang` binary that was installed by the WASI SDK.

 If necessary, change `/opt/wasi-sdk` to the path where you installed